mediaexplorer74/Monocast/README.md

-# Monocast 2.1.0
+# Monocast 2.1.2-alpha
-A UWP Podcast client for Windows 10.
+A UWP Podcast client for Windows 10 (Mobile?)

 ## About
 The premier podcatcher :)